Two dozen arrows:

 Furthermore, in his remarks upon Marcel DuChamp (see here), Badiou notes: “Of course, there is a superior irony with respect to the envelope.
 The object that envelops the point is particularly without particularity.”

-The differences are now made clear, insofar as Deleuze seems to be mistaken here in his positing of inclusion as the final cause of a fold.
-Here, it seems he neglects what isn’t folded in the act of folding.
+The differences are now made clear through these many Fragments, insofar as Deleuze seems to be mistaken here in his positing of “inclusion” as the final cause of a fold.
 Is it possible to answer Deleuze’s question otherwise?
 Certainly, this is true, as we have for our example Badiou’s formal act of folding which seems to be performing an inclusion and an exclusion simultaneously.

-Enter Francois Laruelle, with a keen eye he notes in I, the Philosopher, Am Lying: A Response to Deleuze (see here):
+Enter Francois Laruelle, who notes in I, the Philosopher, Am Lying: A Response to Deleuze (see here):

 Deleuze has discovered a secret — the secret or the property of philosophy, a secret which gives us the impression that it is very old and that it has been lost.
 He discovers the philosophical idiom, which now becomes alien to itself, but which remains an idiom precisely because it has become the language of the infinite.
 The language of the good news is absolutely private and absolutely universal.
 Their coincidence is the peak of the self-contemplation of the philosophical community.
 Hence the horror displayed towards transcendent artifacts like consensus and communication.

 The authors at Fractal Ontology continue by noting that in the work of Deleuze & Guattari “…the ashes of a critique of communication end up communicating only the reasons for abandoning communication.”